doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 ### 1. **Context-Aware AI Chatbot** 🤖
 The Smart Shopping Companion can "see" what's on your screen:
 - Detects visible products in viewport using Intersection Observer
+- **Distinguishes between visible products and below-fold products** (requires scrolling)
+- Guides users with phrases like "if you scroll down a bit..." when matching products are below the fold
+- **Click-to-scroll**: Click any product name in chatbot responses to automatically scroll to and highlight that product
 - Captures product details (name, price, category, discount, stock status)
 - Maintains conversation context across multiple interactions